Harry Potter and the Half-Blood Prince (soundtrack): Marketing

 On the Harry Potter website a preview of one of the tracks (Ginny Weasley) is played in the background.

 On 17 June, a preview for three tracks was played in the background of film's updated official site.
 A 15-second audio preview for 13 tracks from the soundtrack was released on 19 June via Virgin Mobile's website.
 The soundtrack runs over 60 minutes in length.

 On 30 June, AOL Radio previewed the whole soundtrack online.

 Reception

 On the Billboard issue dated 1 August 2009, the album debuted at number twenty-nine on the Billboard 200 chart, thus making it the highest charting soundtrack among all the six movie soundtracks released.
 The soundtrack also charted at three on the Top Soundtracks Chart.

 Track listing

-Not included on the soundtrack were "Friends and Love" (a compilation of "When Ginny Kissed Harry" and "Harry and Hermione" that came with purchasing a ticket for the movie on Fandango), "Big Beat Repeat" (heard in the Gryffindor common room after the Quidditch match) by Josh Powell, and a track that could be named "Murder & Escape" (the music that can be heard when Dumbledore falls from the Astronomy Tower and Harry pursues Snape).
+Not included on the soundtrack were "Friends and Love" (a compilation of "When Ginny Kissed Harry" and "Harry and Hermione" that came with purchasing a ticket for the movie on Fandango), "Big Beat Repeat" (heard in the Gryffindor common room after the Quidditch match) by Josh Powell, and a track that could be named "Murder & Escape" (heard when Dumbledore falls from the Astronomy Tower and Harry pursues Snape).